telerik/maui-docs/controls/collectionview/visual-structure.md

 ## Legend

 - **Item**&mdash;Represents the item in the CollectionView.
-- **Selected Items**&mdash;Represents the selection feature in the CollectionView.
+- **Selection**&mdash;Represents the selection indication in the CollectionView.
-- **CollectionView Group**&mdash;Represents the group in the CollectionView.
-The Group has a header and items.
+- **Group with Items**&mdash;Represents the group (the header, the collapse/expand indicator, and the items) in the CollectionView.
+- **Group View**&mdash;Represents the elements inside the group area&mdash;the group header and group expand or collapse indicator.
+- **Group Expand/Collapse Indicator**&mdash;Represents the expand or collapse indicator which indicates whether the group is expanded or collapsed.
-- **Group Header**&mdash;Represents the group header elements, part of the group in the CollectionView.
+- **Group Header**&mdash;Represents the group header element.